-We use a combination of the following approaches to teach pupils remotely:
+We use a combination of the following approaches to teach pupils remotely - these will depend on whether it is a whole class isolating, or an individual:

-- live registration each morning. - optional afternoon live catch-up session to discuss any difficulties for older children in Key Stage 2. - small, live group pastoral sessions for younger children in Key Stage 1. - children can expect to receive a blend of recorded teaching (e.g. Oak National Academy lessons, video/audio recordings made by teachers etc) and independent tasks. - commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences - limited long-term project work and/or internet research activities
+- live registration each morning. - optional afternoon live catch-up session to discuss any difficulties for older children in Key Stage 2. - small, live group pastoral sessions for younger children in Key Stage 1. - children can expect to receive a blend of teaching (e.g. Oak National Academy lessons, video/audio recordings made by teachers etc) and independent tasks. - commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences - limited long-term project work and/or internet research activities